 - US (New York) sessions.

-Understanding forex market hours is essential for all FX traders.
+Understanding forex market hours, and trading session overlaps, is essential for all FX traders.
 Knowing when to trade is just as important as knowing what to trade in the foreign exchange market.
 Traders need to be aware of how much market activity occurs during the different foreign exchange trading sessions.
 This will also be dependent on the currency pairs you’re trading in a given market session.

 Below is a Forex market hours chart for Australian currency traders.
 The times displayed are based on eastern standard time in Australia and illustrates the various session times & where these FX markets overlap each other.
 When converting the forex trading times to your local time zone, always check if/when daylight savings may take effect, and factor this into your time frame.